OAAB-Modding/Data/Developer Tools/## Prerelease Instructions.md

 --3.
 Clean OAAB_Data.esm with tes3cmd
 --4.
 Export with Mod Packager
 --5.
 Copy export into repo folder (skipping duplicates) to check for any missing assets --6.
-Repeat steps 1-5 for OAAB_Cells.esp
---7.
-Ashfall Interop: add new objects to the interop --8.
-CSO Interop: add new objects and textures to the interop --9.
+Ashfall Interop: add new objects to the interop --7.
+CSO Interop: add new objects and textures to the interop --8.
 Update readme, metadata, and fomod versions
+--9.
+Check metadata file with VS Code for typos
 --10.
-Check metadata file with VS Code for typos
+Document change log
 --11.
-Document change log
+Push x.x.x version tag to GitHub
 --12.
-Push x.x.x version tag to GitHub
+Download OAAB_Data.7z file from https://github.com/OAAB-Modding/Data/releases/
 --13.
-Download OAAB_Data.7z file from https://github.com/OAAB-Modding/Data/releases/
+Publish dev blog update
 --14.
-Publish dev blog update
+Upload OAAB_Data.7z file to Nexus
 --15.
-Upload OAAB_Data.7z file to Nexus
---16.
 Update HD textures and developer tools

 #OAAB Integrations Postrelease Instructions (when applicable)
 --1.
 OAAB Creature Loot: add new ingredients to vanilla creatures